decentralized-identity/dwn-user-guide/README.md

-# dwn-cli-app
+# dwn-user-guide

-This will get you up to speed with the basics of working with DWNs.
+This will get you up to speed with the basics of working with DWNs and DIF's DWN Community Node, powered by Google Cloud.
 This includes a minimal CLI project and additional guidance to get you started.

 ## Introduction